mark-c-hoffner/smart-bot/README.md

 # smart-bot
-The smartest bot in the world.
+The smartest bot on the web.